Manual Instruction

 Virtual surgery

+Introduction We have developed a virtual surgery navigating service.
+Users can simulate the stereotaxic surgical procedure of injecting viruses into the mouse brain through interactive operations.
+Based on user inputs, the STAM provides the information on the distance and injection angle between the injection site and origin defined by cranial or intracranial datum marks.
+Additionally, we offer the intelligent injection path planning: users can specify brain regions they wish to avoid, and the service will automatically calculate an appropriate path.
+If no suitable path can be found, the service will also give a notification.
 Operating Instructions The virtual surgery service is shown in the figure below.
-At this point, the main window is in Virtual surgery mode ①, and only the Virtual surgery and View setting tabs are available on the right side of the page.
-The former is used for guiding virtual surgery, while the latter is used to set the display options of the main window.
-Note that switching to the View setting tab midway through virtual surgery will restart the entire virtual surgery process.
-Therefore, it's important to finalize all options in the View setting tab before entering the Virtual surgery tab.
+At this point, the main window is in Virtual surgery mode ①, and only the Virtual surgery is available on the right side of the page.
 Firstly, select the brain region for injection.
-Upon entering Virtual surgery mode, the mouse pointer changes to a virtual injection needle model, as shown by ②, and the “Regions” tab on the left data panel transforms into the “Structure for injecting” tab.
+Upon entering Virtual surgery mode, the mouse pointer changes to a virtual injection needle model, as shown by ②, and the “Regions” tab on the left data panel transforms into the “Structure for injecting” tab ③.
 Here, users need to choose a brain region for injection.
-Once selected, the "Select target" button ④ highlighted in the figure becomes clickable.
+Once selected, the “Select target“ button ④ highlighted in the figure becomes clickable.

 Next, select the injection target on the chosen brain region.
 At this point, the user has already selected a brain region for injection on the left data panel ⑤, and its 3D model ⑥ is visualized in the main window.
 Continuing to click the “Select target“ button, a green dot ⑦ follows the mouse cursor on the surface of the brain region's 3D model.
 The position of this dot is projected onto the coordinate grid of the 3D space and marked with a green crosshair ⑧.
 The coordinates of this point in all three directions can also be viewed in the bottom-left corner ⑨.
 Once the user identifies a suitable target location, they can left-click to mark it.
 At this point, the status on the right panel changes from ⑩ to ⑪, adding a radio button.
 If the user is unsatisfied with the marked location, they can click the “Clear target“ button on the panel to re-mark the injection target.